 - NECTAR PLANTS.

 Milkweeds are not the only plants they need.
 Adult Monarch butterflies seek nectar from a variety of other native plants, as well.
-The nectar is food for adult butterflies and it fuels their flight.
-Fall-blooming natives such as Asters and Goldenrods are very important.
+The nectar provides energy to the adult butterflies and it fuels their flight.
+Fall-blooming natives such as asters and goldenrods are very important.
 The Monarchs need as much fuel as they can get on their long flight back to Mexico, in the Fall.

 Now Select Your Plants!

 - U-Pick Monarch Waystation Kit.
-Fill a 32-plant tray, choosing from a list of host and nectar plants with the highest appeal to Monarch butterflies.
-You save 25% over regularly priced plants.
+Customize a 32-plant tray, choosing from a list of host and nectar plants with the highest appeal to Monarch butterflies.
+Includes great savings over individually purchased plants.

 - Pre-Planned Monarch Habitat Gardens.
 We’ve done the planning for you!
 Our pre-planned Monarch Gardens include a planting design, instructions and high plant diversity.
 Just choose the size and soil type that best fits your site.

 - Shop for individual plants from our list of Monarch Favorites.
-If you're looking for a few Monarch magnets (less than 32 plants), all of the natives on this list are highly sought by Monarchs, including both host and nectar plants.
+If you're looking for a few Monarch magnets, all of the natives on this list are highly sought by Monarchs, including both host and nectar plants.